MC 23: The Tale of the Herd and the Dung Beetles

 “But surely you’re mistaken” smiled Hermes.

-With promethean hubris, the mischievous god announced that he, being smarter than their father could do better.
+With promethean hubris, the mischievous god announced that he, being smarter than their father, could do much better.

-With that, and loving a good poo joke, Hermes transformed the herd so that from then on the horses would no longer get their energy from the green grass, but the brownish frass of the beetle.
+With that, and loving a good poo joke, he transformed the herd so that from then on the horses would eat the grass to produce the dung, but the dung beetle would pay the horse with their delicious frass.
+The horse no longer getting their energy from the grass but by exchanging their dung for frass!

 “Miraculous” spouted Hermes.

-“Observe Artimis.”
+“Observe Artemis.”
 Hermes, putting on the voice of his teacher, the learned Agathos Daimon.

 “The demand for excrement in perfect equilibrium with the supply of excrement.”